João Goulart: Early life

-João left for the nearby town of Itaqui, because his father Vicente wished to form a partnership with Protásio Vargas, Getúlio's brother, after both leased a small refrigerator house in Itaqui from an English businessman.
-While Vicente ran the business for the following years, João attended the School of the Teresian Sisters of Mary, along with his sisters.
-Although it was a mixed-sex school during the day, he could not stay overnight at the boarding school with his sisters; he had to sleep at the house of couple of English people, friends of his family.
+João left for the nearby town of Itaqui, because his father Vicente wished to form a partnership with Protásio Vargas, Getúlio's brother, after both leased a small refrigerator house (a cold storage business) in Itaqui from an English businessman.
+While Vicente ran the business for the following years, João attended the [boarding] school of the Teresian Sisters of Mary, along with his sisters.
+Although it was a co-educational school during the day, he could not stay overnight at the boarding school with his sisters; he had to sleep at the house of an English couple, who were friends of his family.
 It was in Itaqui that João developed a taste for both football and swimming.

 Upon his return to São Borja, ending his experience as a partner in the refrigerator house, Vicente sent João to the Ginásio Santana, run by the Marist Brothers in Uruguaiana.
-João attended first to fourth grade in the Santana boarding school, but failed to be approved for the fifth grade in 1931.
+João attended first to fourth grade at the Santana boarding school, but failed the fifth grade in 1931.
 Angry with his son's poor achievements at school, Vicente sent him to attend the Colégio Anchieta in Porto Alegre.
 In the state capital, João lived at a pension with friends Almir Palmeiro and Abadé dos Santos Ayub, the latter of whom was very attached to him.

 Aware of João's football skills at school, where he played the right-back position, Almir and Abadé convinced him to try out for Sport Club Internacional.
 João was selected for the club's juvenile team.
 In 1932, he became a juvenile state champion.
 That same year, he finished the third grade of the ginásio (high school) at Colégio Anchieta, with an irregular academic record that would be repeated when he attended the law school at Rio Grande do Sul Federal University.
 João graduated from high school at Ginásio Santana after being sent back to Uruguaiana.

-As a businessman, he built his fortune between 1941 and 1945, making loans at the National Bank of Commerce, Bank of Rio Grande do Sul and Bank of Brazil, using as collateral all the cattle he had.
-With this he generated a fortune in cattle, in 1946, of US$506,630.001.
+As a businessman, he built his fortune between 1941 and 1945, making loans at the National Bank of Commerce, Bank of Rio Grande do Sul, and Bank of Brazil, using as collateral all the cattle he had.
+With this he generated a fortune in cattle, of US$506,630.001 in 1946.
 Despite ascending to this position, he was a kind man with his employees and humble with those in need, and he did not accept any kind of discrimination.